DillonBArevalo/smugglesAndSnuggles/README.md

 ## notes

 1 play online
-  - move history
-  - add isOver
+  - pubnub takes a second to connect. block render against it (placeholder board with loading message)
+  - error handling for pubnub/fetches
   - remove current version of laws
-  - pubnub takes a second to connect. block deck render against it
-  - error handling for pubnub/fetches
   - deck at bottom
   - undo last move?
 2 matchmaking